aetheric-oss/se-services/docs/conops.md

 As it stands, Arrow has a strict set of rules in place to ensure trustworthy contributions to the codebase.

 Arrow requires multiple "code owner" approvals before code can be contributed.
 Code owners are administrators of the Arrow software teams and have substantial personal involvement with the Arrow codebase.
-The codebase does not allow contributions without proper approvals, even changes from admin themselves.
+The codebase does not allow contributions without proper approvals, even changes from administrators themselves.

 Arrow requires contributors to "sign" changes using a cryptographic signature (GPG).
 The signature indicates that a single individual's account is responsible for all changes made in their name.
 The Arrow code repositories will automatically reject unsigned changes.